White Mountains New Hampshire, USA Travel Guide

 New England cuisine evolved from ingredients available to early settlers, emphasizing simple, wholesome, and nourishing dishes.

-A reliance on seasonal ingredients, preserved foods, and home cooking traditions defines the region's culinary history.
+A reliance on ingredients in season, preserved foods, and home cooking traditions sets the tone for the region's culinary history.

 A staple in breakfast dishes, desserts, and savory glazes.
 New Hampshire is a maple-producing state.